-This means that if you put an object with glow in the dark paint outdoors, you will need to keep it out for the time recommended by the manufacturer of the paint.
+This means that if you put an object with glow-in-the-dark paint outdoors, you will need to keep it out for the time recommended by the paint manufacturer.

 How to Charge Glow in the Dark Paint?

-Properly charging your paint is important so that it does give off that eerie glow.
+However, properly charging your paint is important so it does give off that eerie glow.